UCANR-IGIS/uasimg/README.md

 # Usage Overview

-You always start with `uas_info()`, feeding it or more folders of drone images.
-This function extracts image information, computes footprints, reads supplemental flight metadata, etc.
+You always start with `uas_info()`, feeding it one or more folders of drone images.
+This function extracts image information, computes footprints, and reads supplemental flight metadata.

 The object returned by `uas_info()` is not very useful by itself.
 The results are generally saved to a variable then fed into other functions